ucaninthecloud/aws-bootcamp-cruddur-2023_old/journal/week1.md

 <img src="assets/2023-02-28-Mount_Changes.png" width="70%">

-Below is the code that I submited a PR for.
+While I was following along, I submitted a PR for week 1.
 I tried to submit early in the week but I missed a couple steps after my fork was created.

 ```sh
 docker run --rm -p 4567:4567 -it backend-flask